CogStack/tika-service/README.md

 - `timestamp` - the content processing timestamp,
 - `success` - specifies whether the extraction accomplished successfully,
 - `error` - the message in case of processing error (assumes `success : false`).
+- `processingElapsedTime` - how long did it take to process the document, useful for benchmarking

 The content extraction result can contain such fields:
 - `text` - the extracted text,